 There is very limited data available to date for studies of PFCs in landfill leachates.
 The 3M Multi-City Study (2001) analyzed 3 PFCs, PFOS, PFOA, and FOSA (perfluorooctane sulfonamide), in landfill leachates at 4 of the 5 cities sampled in this study.
 The highest levels were found in landfill leachate from the Decatur, Alabama Morgan County Landfill with PFOS at 52.7 ppb, PFOA at 47.5 ppb, and FOSA at .25 ppb.
 The 3M fluorochemical production plant in Decatur, Alabama disposed of its wastewater treatment plant sludge at the Morgan County, Alabama landfill until 1998.
 (Leachate from the Morgan County, Alabama is sent to the Decatur, Alabama wastewater treatment plant.)
 PFOS was not detected in 3 of the cities studied, and at less than 1.0 ppb in one city.
 PFOA was not detected in 2 of the cities studied and at less than 1.0 ppb in 2 cities studied.
-FOSA was not analyzed in this phase I MPCA study).
+FOSA was no detected in any cities in this study other than Decatur, Alabama.
+(Note that FOSA was not analyzed in this phase I MPCA study).